danlee0630/socialSite/README.md

-# Todo list Starter App
+# Social Site React App Project

-This is a full starter set up for the Todo app used in week 7
+This is a full Social Site app used in week 5

 To use this app:
 1. Use this template to create your own repository.